NelsonGuiamba/Ebay-webscrapy/README.md

 </ul>
 <p>
-The main file is already configured to ebay.com and create an csv file with all colleted data
+The main file is already configured to ebay.com and create an csv file with all colleted data If you want to get ebay data just edit param item (already set as iphone 9
 </p>